-Please take a look at some of the restaurants where we have installed our acoustic solutions below.
+Take a look at some of the restaurants where we have installed our acoustic spray and acoustic plaster products below.
 These have helped to improve the restaurant acoustics and reduce the uncomfortable noise levels for customers and staff alike.

-Ottolenghi have always taken soundproofing within their restaurants very seriously to ensure that their diners have the best experience possible.
-To date they currently have a SonaSpray acoustic spray ceiling in Ottolenghi Spitalfields, an Oscar Elite acoustic plaster ceiling in Nopi, Warwick Street, and most recently an Oscar Elite acoustic plaster ceiling in the beautiful new restaurant Rovi in Fitzrovia, London.
+Ottolenghi have always taken noise control within their restaurants very seriously to ensure that their diners have the best experience possible.
+To date they currently have a SonaSpray acoustic spray ceiling in Ottolenghi Spitalfields, an Oscar Elite acoustic plaster ceiling in Nopi, Warwick Street and most recently an Oscar Elite acoustic plaster ceiling in the beautiful new restaurant Rovi in Fitzrovia, London.

 Our Oscar Elite smooth acoustic plaster was spray applied to the ceiling in the stylish Holborn Dining room at the Rosewood Hotel, London.
 This synthetic acoustic plaster absorbs sound energy instead of reflecting it, reducing reverberation times and overall noise levels for perfect restaurant acoustics.

-SonaSpray fcx acoustic plaster applied to ceiling in the seriously stylish Scarfes Bar in the Rosewood Hotel, Holborn to control reverberation.
+SonaSpray fcx acoustic plaster applied to ceiling in the seriously stylish Scarfes Bar in the Rosewood Hotel, Holborn to control reverberation for excellent restaurant and bar acoustics.
 It was then painted to create a stunning velvet effect.

-Architects Macaulay Sinclair specified Oscar Acoustic's SonaSpray FCX finish onto plasterboard at 12mm thick for the ceilings in the famous Dishoom restaurant in the heart of Kensington, London.
+Architects Macaulay Sinclair specified Oscar Acoustic's SonaSpray fcx acoustic spray plaster finish onto plasterboard at 12mm thick for the ceilings in the famous Dishoom restaurant in the heart of Kensington, London.

-SonaSpray K-13 in black applied to the soffit at the Byron Burger restaurant in Piccadilly Garden, Manchester to control reverberation and refurbish the old ceiling.
+SonaSpray K-13 noise reduction spray in black applied to the soffit at the Byron Burger restaurant in Piccadilly Garden, Manchester to control reverberation and refurbish the old ceiling.

 When designing Nopi, the owner Noam Bar had a clear vision: plaster smooth ceilings, painted brick and tiled walls, hard table tops and marble floors; poor restaurant acoustics were a certainty.